mixxxdj/manual/source/hardware/controllers/behringer_ddm4000.rst

 Setup
 -----
-Configure at least 1 mixer section as MIDI controller:
+Configure at least one mixer section as MIDI controller:

 #.
 Long press the :hwlabel:`CONSOLE SETUP` knob
 #.
 Select ``MIDI SETTINGS`` by turning and pressing the :hwlabel:`CONSOLE SETUP` knob